MattKevan/kevan.tv/_work/speak-network.md

 - Developer
 ---

-<h3>Background</h3>
+### The client

-<p>With big ambitions and tonnes of creativity, Speak have tackled many vital topics over the last 20 years, including the arms trade, corporate accountability and climate change.
-Campaign successes include creating the world's biggest dress and shutting down DESO, a government department dedicated to promoting arms sales around the world.</p>
+With big ambitions and tonnes of creativity, Speak have campaigned on many vital topics over the last 20 years, including the arms trade, corporate accountability and climate change.
+Their campaign successes include creating the world's biggest dress and helping to shut down DESO, a government department promoted arms sales around the world.

-<h3>The challenge</h3>
+### The challenge

-<p>Speak's supporter database was outdated and not up to the task of keeping track of such a rapidly changing organisation.
-To compensate, staff and volunteers had pieced together their own systems, which meant that important information was often missed and tasks such as creating mailings and taking event bookings were a time consuming process.</p>
+Speak's supporter database was old and not up to the task of keeping track of such a rapidly changing organisation.
+To compensate, staff and volunteers had pieced together their own systems, meaning important information was often missed and tasks such as creating mailings and taking event bookings were a time consuming process.

+In addition, their website was badly out of date and hard for volunteers to update and for end-users to navigate.

-<p>It was clear they needed a unified way to manage their supporters' information, and effectively use that data to publicise events, campaigns and raise funds.
-Without spending loads on a system like Salesforce.</p>
+It was clear they needed a unified way to manage their supporters' information, and effectively use that data to publicise events, campaigns and raise funds.
+They also needed a new website which was up-to-date and easy to use.

-<h3>The solution</h3>
+### The solution

-<p>After researching various open source CRM systems, I settled on CiviCRM as it's designed specifically for non-profit and community organisations and integrates well with Drupal.</p>
+After researching various open source CRM systems, I settled on CiviCRM as it's designed specifically for non-profit and community organisations and integrates well with Drupal.

-<p>After building Speak a new website in Drupal 7 (I'd also maintained or built their previous sites on Drupal 4, 5 and 6), I scoped out their requirements and implemented the CRM system, and working with Speak's staff and volunteers, we undertook the task of collating, cleaning up and importing the data.
-This was a big job.</p>
+Through consultation with staff and volunteers I put together a specification for the new database and began the build.
+Once complete we began the long process of cleaning up and importing the data.

-<p>Now, three years after launch, Speak are successfully using CiviCRM for their supporter data, event bookings, grant applications, email newsletters and more.
-I continue to develop the site (it recently received a shiny new responsive theme) and provide ongoing training to staff and volunteers.</p>
+Now, three years after launch, Speak are successfully using CiviCRM for their supporter data, event bookings, grant applications, email newsletters and more.
+I continue to develop the site - I recently added a new responsive theme - and provide ongoing training to staff and volunteers.